mcdeoliveira/rcpy/README.md

 This is a Python library with bindings for some of the functionality of the [Robotics Cape library](https://github.com/StrawsonDesign/Robotics_Cape_Installer).

+We only support Python 3, although there is nothing that I can see that would prevent it from compiling under Python 2 as well.

 Not all functions are supported.
 Currently supported functions are:

 1. MPU9250